Incident Response Readiness Program

 This is not a reactive retainer or a collection of ad hoc activities.

-It is a structured program designed to ensure your incident response capability improves, evolves, and holds under real conditions.
+It’s a structured program designed to ensure your incident response capability improves, evolves, and holds under real conditions.

 The program provides:

-- Ongoing validation of incident response capability under realistic conditions
+- Ongoing validation of incident response capability

 - Identification and remediation of structural and procedural gaps